Burbot: Geographic distribution

-Burbot have circumpolar distribution above 40°N. Populations are continuous from France across Europe and Asia to the Bering Strait.
+Burbot have circumpolar distribution above 40° N. Populations are continuous from France across Europe and chiefly Russian Asia to the Bering Strait.
 In North America, burbot range from the Seward Peninsula in Alaska to New Brunswick along the Atlantic Coast.
 Burbot are most common in streams and lakes of North America and Europe.
 They are fairly common in Lake Erie, but are also found in the other Great Lakes.
+An anadromous population also lives in the brackish waters of the Baltic Sea.
 Recent genetic analysis suggests the geographic pattern of burbot may indicate multiple species or subspecies, making this single taxon somewhat misleading.

 United Kingdom

 In the United Kingdom, the burbot is possibly extinct.
 The last recorded capture was a specimen weighing 0.48 kg, in July 1970, by Stephen Mackinder, from the Cut-off Channel or the Great Ouse Relief Channel, at Denver, Norfolk.
 In October 1970, it was described in the Guinness Book of Records as the "rarest British fish" which was "almost extinct", so it had been "agreed that no record for this species should be published, at least until 1974, in the interests of conservation".
 The burbot may still survive in the UK.
 The counties of Cambridgeshire, Norfolk and Yorkshire (particularly the River Derwent or Yorkshire Ouse) seem to be the strongest candidates for areas in which the species might yet survive.
-Plans to reintroduce this freshwater member of the cod family back into British waters are under investigation.
+Plans to reintroduce this freshwater member of the cod family back into British waters were under investigation in 2020.

 Ecology

 Habitat

 Burbot live in large, cold rivers, lakes, and reservoirs, primarily preferring freshwater habitats, but able to thrive in brackish environments for spawning.
+For some time of the year, the burbot lives under ice, and it requires frigid temperatures to breed.
 During the summer, they are typically found in the colder water below the thermocline.
 In Lake Superior, burbot can live at depths below 300 m.
 As benthic fish, they tolerate an array of substrate types, including mud, sand, rubble, boulder, silt, and gravel, for feeding.
 Adults construct extensive burrows in the substrate for shelter during the day.
 Burbot are active crepuscular hunters.
 Burbot populations are adfluvial during the winter, and they migrate to near-shore reefs and shoals to spawn, preferring spawning grounds of sand or gravel.